numo-labs/lambda-ne-classic-package-provider/README.md

-A lambda function that listens to an SNS topic, makes a call to the Nordics' Price and Availability ("*Price & Avail*") cache API and adds the results to a corresponding (DynamoDB) search bucket.
+A lambda function that listens to an SNS topic, makes a call to the Nordics' Price and Availability ("*Price & Avail*") cache API and sends the results to a S3 and to the client app via WebSockets.

 ## API Gateway *Reverse Proxy*